MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-streams-overview.md

 ## Examples of stream support

 There are many AL datatypes or objects that you can use to consume data from streams or emit data to streams.
 In this table, you can some examples on how to do this.
-The list is not exhaustive.
+The list isn't exhaustive.

 | Data source | Consume data with InStream | Emit data with OutStream |
 | ----------- | -------------------------- | ------------------------ |